-- 1. All ROC reactive organic compound-containing materials, used or unused, including but not limited to surface coatings, thinners, cleanup solvents, strippers, or surface preparation materials shall be stored tight-fitting-covers.
-All covers shall be in place unless adding material to or removing material from the containers, and opened only during extraction or introduction of material for mixing, use or storage the containers are empty, or doing maintenance/inspection of the containers. - 2.
+- 1. All reactive organic compound-containing materials, used or unused, including but not limited to surface coatings, thinners, cleanup solvents, strippers, or surface preparation materials shall be stored and disposed of in nonabsorbent and nonleaking containers equipped with tight-fitting covers.
+All covers shall be in place unless adding material to or removing material from the containers, the containers are empty, or doing maintenance/inspection of the containers. - 2.
 All application equipment, ventilation system, and emission control equipment shall be installed, operated, and maintained consistent with the manufacturer's specifications. - 3.
 Waste solvent, waste solvent residues, and any other waste material that contains reactive organic compounds shall be disposed of by one of the following methods: - a.
 A commercial waste solvent reclamation service licensed by the State of California. - b.
 At a facility that is federally or state licensed to treat, store or dispose of such waste. - Recycling in conformance with Section 25143.2 of the California Health and Safety Code. - 4.
 All covers, valves, drain plugs, and other closure devices designed to reduce surface coating, stripper, or solvent evaporation shall not be removed or opened except to process work or to perform monitoring, inspections, maintenance, or repairs that require the removal of the covers or other closure devices. - 5.
-Any surface coating, stripper, or solvent spills shall be wiped up immediately and the used absorbent material (e.g., cloth, paper, sand, sawdust, etc.) shall be stored in closed containers that are handled in accordance with Section F.1. - 6.
-The handling and transfer of coatings, strippers, and cleaning solvents to or from enclosed systems, vats, waste containers, and other cleaning operation equipment that hold or store fresh or spent coatings, strippers, and cleaning solvents shall be conducted in such a manner to minimize spills. - 7.
+Any surface coating, stripper, or solvent spills shall be wiped up immediately and the used absorbent material (e.g., cloth, paper, sand, sawdust, etc.) shall be stored in closed containers that are handled in accordance with Section F.1.

+- 6. The handling and transfer of coatings, strippers, and cleaning solvents to or from enclosed systems, vats, waste containers, and other cleaning operation equipment that hold or store fresh or spent coatings, strippers, and cleaning solvents shall be conducted in such a manner to minimize spills. - 7.
 Containers used to store coating, solvent, or any waste material that contains reactive organic compounds subject to this rule shall be marked or clearly labeled indicating the name of the material they contain.